-In South Viet-Nam, non-Communist groups worked to build an effective government under former Emperor Bao Dai.
-Much of the countryside, however, remained under local Viet Minh control after the new government was installed.
+In South Viet-Nam, non-Communist groups worked to build an effective government.
+Much of the countryside, however, remained under local Viet Minh control.

 Ngo Dinh Diem was the leading figure in South Viet-Nam until his death in 1963.
 First as Prime Minister under Bao Dai, then as President after a 1955 referendum deposed Bao Dai, Diem sought to create a viable national government.
 His first problems were: